Jerwins/notes/_posts/Honda City 5th Gen V MT 2024 Elegant Edition Review.md

 ![](https://i.imgur.com/dFziZFX.jpg)

 Infotainment system looks ancient.
 Touch screen is responsive but with Honda, the features are non-existent.
 The car really deserves a better system, front parking sensors, 360 camera and better speakers.
 I haven't had issues connecting to Apple carplay.
-At first we had difficulty knowing how to connect after that it became a breeze. (click the button above the radio)
+At first we had difficulty knowing how to connect after that it became a breeze (click the button above the radio).

+I was actually contemplating getting the top variant for lanewatch alone but my friends said the camera quality isn't great and I also did not want a sunroof too.
+My dad just laughed when I said lanewatch comes on the left side only (for a 16L+ car you buy...)

 ![](https://i.imgur.com/RMn2sia.jpg)